kajikasama/TouhouProject-Kuis/README.md

 # TouhouProject-Kuis
 The Mobile Application About Touhou Project Quiz ..
-Created By Android Studio
+Created With Android Studio
 </br>
 version v1.5